aniyy117/next-amazon-scraper/my.md

 What import alias would you like configured? @/*
 ```

-After answering the prompts, `create-next-app` will create a folder named `amazon-product-search` and install all required dependencies.
+Once you've answered these prompts, `create-next-app` will set up a folder named `amazon-product-search` and install all the necessary dependencies.

 ### Step 2: Launch the Development Server

-Navigate to your project directory and start the server:
+Navigate into your project directory and start the server:

 ```bash
 cd amazon-product-search
 npm run dev
 ```

-Visit `http://localhost:3000` in your browser to see the default Next.js welcome page.
+Head over to `http://localhost:3000` in your browser, and you should see the default Next.js welcome page.

 ---

 ## Installing Puppeteer, Cheerio, and shadcn UI

-Next, we'll install the necessary libraries for web scraping and UI components.
+Next up, we'll install the essential libraries for web scraping and UI components.

 ### Puppeteer